 some bocote sections of a turned bowl.
 I've done color correction as best I can and it just isn't QUITE right although it's very close.
 The actual color has a touch less gold in the yellow parts of the bocote.
 There is no finish on this piece but it was sanded down with 120, then 220, then 320-grit, showing what a nice gloss bocote will take just from sanding.

 the same pics, but taken after the bowl received a couple of coats of polyurethane and then sat on a shelf for several years.
-The aging of both the bocote and the surrounding cocobolo shows both that polyurethane doesn't have a UV blocker and that both woods age with exposure to light (polyurethane of course DOES block air).
+The aging of both the bocote and the surrounding cocobolo shows both that the polyurethane UV blocker doesn't do much good in the long run and that both woods age with exposure to light (polyurethane of course DOES block air).
 On these shots, I've put in both levels of enlargement because the poly really brought out the ray flakes in the bocote and but they can be much better seen in the enlargements.
 The section on the left has no flakes but the other three do.

 quartersawn bocote section on a laminated bowl.
 The pic on the left is fresh off the lathe and the one on the right is after the application of one coat of natural stain.
 NOTE: this is an excellent example of bocote looking almost exactly like louro preto.